See how IoT, Big Data, AR and AI drive better service results for today’s service leaders.

 Astea sponsored the Field Service USA “Emerging Technologies in Field Service” report.
 It outlines the benefits of emerging technology categories in field service management:

 - AI and machine learning

-Now, let’s benchmark how some of these latest tools are improving results for customers, service teams, and business as a whole.
+Now, let’s benchmark how these field service technologies are improving results for customers, service teams, and service businesses as a whole.

-Internet of Things (IoT) – integrated systems create seamless connectivity with minimal efforts from agents in the field.
-In fact, respondents have identified IoT as the most beneficial solution to help them improve connectivity with data from the field, creating an optimized link with the organization and its operations.
+In the Internet of Things (IoT), integrated systems create seamless connectivity with minimal effort from agents in the field.
+In fact, respondents identified IoT as the most beneficial solution for helping them connect data from the field with the rest of their businesses’ operations.

 93% of participants identified IoT and data analysis as a core part of their business

 In the past, organizations had to service equipment periodically whether it was experiencing a problem or not.
 But today, with the help of live data transferring technologies and data analysis, service organizations can remotely monitor equipment and automate service requests.
 This change means companies need alert and dispatch a technician only when service is actually required.

 IoT devices provide the organization real-time information about the issue, allowing the service manager to assign service calls to the appropriate technician.
 Because they have access to detailed automated work orders, service technicians can arrive with the knowledge and parts they need to fix the issue on the first visit.
 Increasing first-time fix rate not only creates a satisfied customer but also reduces your company’s fuel and labor expenses.

 64% of companies have transitioned from a reactive to a 100% predictive service model